HelyeFab/webpack-5_frontend_starter/README.md

 -   Huge thanks to https://github.com/WeAreAthlon for inspiring this work.
-- Please if you like and find my efforts useful please do star this repo.
+- Please if you like and find my efforts useful  do star this repo.
 It means a lot to me.